cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

 Codecov integrates with your repository via its GitHub app.
-The :ref:`Coverage workflow <The Coverage workflow>` uploads the coverage data.
+The :ref:`Tests workflow <The Tests workflow>` uploads the coverage data.

 .. _Dependabot integration: